David J. Skal: Non-fiction writing

 Skal collaborated with Elias Savada to produce 1995's Dark Carnival: The Secret World of Tod Browning, Hollywood's Master of the Macabre.
 Dark Carnival was the first book-length biography of Tod Browning, best known for directing Freaks and the 1931 version of Dracula.
 Writing in the Journal of Popular Film and Television, Martin F. Norden described it as "a compelling, in-depth examination of one of America's first cult film directors".
 Steven E. Alford of the Houston Chronicle remarked, "Dark Carnival succeeds in resurrecting the reputation of one of Hollywood's long-buried eccentrics."

 Skal's other major publications include V Is for Vampire: The A to Z Guide to Everything Undead (1996), Screams of Reason: Mad Science and Modern Culture (1998), Death Makes a Holiday: A Cultural History of Halloween (2002), and Claude Rains: An Actor's Voice (2008).
 Skal also co-edited the 1997 Norton Critical Edition of Bram Stoker's Dracula and compiled the 2001 anthology Vampires: Encounters with the Undead.
 His biography of Bram Stoker, Something in the Blood, was published in October 2016.

-Skal regularly contributes film reviews to The Magazine of Fantasy and Science Fiction.
+Skal regularly contributed film reviews to The Magazine of Fantasy and Science Fiction.